Urban Morgan Institute for Human Rights

 Every year, the Institute awards between 10 and 15 fellowships that you can apply for before you even register for your first class at Cincinnati Law!

 Arthur Russell Morgan Fellowships are given to outstanding first-, second- and third-year students who demonstrate a commitment to international human rights.
-If you are selected as a fellow, you receive a $3,600 school-year stipend with an additional $3,000-$3,500 stipend for a summer externship between your first and second years of law school.
+If you are selected as a fellow, you receive a $3,600 school-year stipend with an additional $3,000-$3,500 stipend for a summer experience between your first and second years of law school.

 We choose fellows based on academic merit as well as previous human rights work and proficiency in foreign languages, which may be required for overseas’ placements.